 Avoid handling or consuming bush meat and avoid direct contact with rodents (including rodent droppings) or other infected animals (sick or dead).
 Avoid contact with infected persons (who should be in isolation in a medical facility), blood or bodily fluids from such persons, or materials (e.g., clothing) that have been in contact with an infected animal or person.
 Practice rigorous disinfection techniques in case of accidental contact with infected animals or humans.

-Jynneos, a vaccine (containing a live, nonreplicating, weakened virus) that provides protection against both monkeypox and smallpox, is expected to be available by prescription for adults as early as late 2020.
+Jynneos is a vaccine (containing a live, nonreplicating, weakened virus) that provides protection against both monkeypox and smallpox in adults, including elderly persons regardless of a previous history of cardiac events.
 Although this is a live vaccine, the vaccine virus is unable to replicate in the human body to cause illness and can be safely used by all adults regardless of health status, including persons with weakened immune systems.

 The most common vaccine side effects of Jynneos include injection-site reactions (redness, pain, swelling, and itching), as well as tiredness, headache, muscle aches, nausea, and, rarely, chills or fever.
 Serious side effects are rare.